 The commencement of Year 11 is a significant time for our students at St Paul’s Catholic College as they transition from our Junior to Senior members of our community.
 Our Senior students symbolically transfer into our Senior uniform and return at the beginning of the year with energy and enthusiasm towards their newly elected Preliminary HSC subjects.

 Our Pastoral Program in Year 11 aims to address the challenges and stress which manifest as a result of these increased expectations and transition of our students into early adulthood.
 During our weekly program we address our work, sport and school balance including time management skills and setting up a positive home study environment.
 Throughout the year we continue to develop and encourage leadership through our pastoral program, and raise awareness of strategies to address anxiety and depression and tips for safe partying.
-Year 11 attend a Brain Storm Production “Wired” highlighting the signs and symptoms of anxiety and depression, and what to do if you think a friend is suffering from a mental illness.
-Our Pastoral Program also encompasses a theme of “paying it forward” with our connection and work with Dara’s Van and our annual Christmas Appeal.
+Our Pastoral Program also encompasses a theme of “paying it forward” with our connection and work with Vinnies Sleep Out, St Paul's Day and our annual Christmas Appeal.

 The Year 11 group attend the Bstreetsmart for Smarter, Safer Drivers program in Sydney.
 Bstreetsmart is the inspiring initiative of the Trauma Service at Westmead Hospital.
 Westmead’s Trauma Service is constantly reminded through their hands on work that young people aged between 15–30 are disproportionally represented in road trauma.
 As a result we have a strong commitment to Road Safety Education.
 The purpose of Bstreetsmart is to reduce the fatality and injury rates of young people by promoting safe behaviour as drivers, riders and passengers.

-During Year 11 students have many extra curricular activities in which they can participate including the bi-annual Vietnam and European trip which the College offers.
-Year 11 also have the opportunity to attend the annual Snow Trip to Thredbo which is held at the end of term 3, following their end of Preliminary Course examinations.
+During Year 11, students have many extra curricular activities in which they can participate in.
+Year 11 have the opportunity to attend the annual Snow Trip to Thredbo which is held at the end of term 3, following their end of Preliminary Course examinations.
 Following the ski trip, Year 11 return refreshed in Term 4 to commence their HSC courses and fulfill their elected Leadership Positions at the College.